EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

 ::: info Quick Quiz

-Do the products and quantity in the carts match what the events indicate in step 3 ?
+Do the products and their quantities in the carts match the totals calculated in step 3 in the last section?

 :::

-4. Exit postgres cli by running the command:
+4. Exit Postgres CLI by running the command:

 ```
 exit